 We all have things that we do that are not healthy.
 We tend to do them more when we are tired, stressed or unhappy.
 They can be addictive behaviours like drinking alcohol, smoking, using drugs, gambling, gaming, sex.
 Addictive behaviours mean that we tend to increase the behaviour over time and we may need help to stop.
 They can be habits like late nights or excess time in front of a screen.
 They are different for all of us.

 Have you thought about what you do that feels unhealthy or harmful?
 Do you have triggers for the behaviour or are they a habit?
 What would you like to change?
+You might find it helpful to download and print this handout.

 What does research tell us about overcoming harmful behaviours?
+Studies suggest a need to focus on self-compassion and on our connectedness.

 Dr Gabor Maté, renowned addiction expert, talks to Dr Rangan Chatterjee about self-compassion.
 He believes the right question is not why the addition, but why the pain.